EmployersLearners

 Data Analyst salary in the UK

 A Data Analyst career can be rewarding because it's in high demand.
 You can also earn a higher than average salary.
-The numbers show that Data Analysts typically make over £8,000 more than the average full-time UK salary.
+According to Indeed, Data Scientists make around £35,500 annually.

 Salary in the UK is broad and fluctuates by city, industry and experience.
 For example, in cities like London and Edinburgh where the cost of living is higher, salaries are higher.

-Your specialism also impacts what you earn.
+Your specialism and seniority level also impact what you earn.
 You might start your career path as a Junior Data Analyst, then specialise in data science.
-According to Talent, Data Scientists make around £55,500 annually.

 Highest-paying cities for Data Analysts in the UK

 Aside from experience, role and employer, your location can affect what you make as a Data Analyst.
-In London, Data Analysts make £45,763 on average, while in Leeds, they earn around £32,660.
+In London, Data Analysts make around £42,000 on average, while in Reading, they earn around £37,000.

 According to Indeed, the five highest-paying cities for Data Analysts in the UK are: